Rituals

 A Kith play...!

-In 2008 the Kith performed a most unique rendition of "A Midsummer Night's Dream" complete with blokes in tutus (fairies), Titania enslaved to a Donkey (course it was real!)
+In 2008 the Kith performed a unique rendition of "A Midsummer Night's Dream" complete with blokes in tutus (fairies), Titania enslaved to a Donkey (course it was real!)
 Ok, Jack dressed up as Thisbe in drag - when did Shakespeare's Thisbe ever have a beard and hairy armpits?!
 Puck was fantabulous (and had learnt all her words), Cobweb was late and running around unable to find the entry to the circle, Susie was dressed as a bloke playing instruments.
 Even Jeremy, Susie's kiddo took part.
 Shakespeare turned in his grave.

-In 2009 we turned the wheel accompanied by a rendition of Jethro Tull's "Cup of Wonder" and Jack O' The Green asked the Green Man, the Queen of the Corn Harvest, The Lady of The Brimming Chalice, The Crone of the Cauldron, The Oak King of Black December,The Maiden, The Ancient Standing Stones, The Solar God where they came from and they told him their purpose.
-The fight between the Oak King and the Holly King was acted out in true Brigantian style, the Holly King wins, and the wheel of the year turned yet again.
+In 2009 the Wheel of the Year turned accompanied by a rendition of Jethro Tull's "Cup of Wonder" and Jack O' The Green asked the Green Man, the Queen of the Corn Harvest, The Lady of The Brimming Chalice, The Crone of the Cauldron, The Oak King of Black December, The Maiden, The Ancient Standing Stones and The Solar God where they came from and they told him their purpose.
+The fight between the Oak King and the Holly King was acted out in true Brigantian style, the Holly King won, and the Wheel turned yet again!

 Then we barbequed and ate healthy salads, and partook of beverages of all types, and puddings....